 Remove the product from its packaging and inspect it for loose components or any signs of damage.
 Notify SignalCore immediately if the product appears damaged in any way.

 Verifying the Contents of your Shipment

-Verify that your SC5306B kit contains the following items:
+In addition to this User Guide, verify that your SC5406B kit contains the following items: